Movie Info

 Edward Sheffield: We are perfect for each other.

-Susan Morrow: I really wanted to be this person that you thought I was.
+Susan Morrow: [to Edward] I really wanted to be this person that you thought I was.
 I really did.
 But I’m just not that person.
 I’m cynical.
 I’m pragmatic.

 Edward Sheffield: You’re afraid.